Photographers take and process pictures of people, places, products and events.

 There are no set entry requirements.

-You'll usually need experience and a qualification in photography, though many photographers are self-taught.
+You'll usually need experience and a portfolio of work.
+A qualification in photography can help you learn technical and creative skills, although many photographers are self-taught.

 You could start as a photographer's assistant and work your way up.